Crafty-creates/laura-chege/README.md

 . ⚡ I'm passionate about building on infrastructure automation to unleash efficiency, reliablity and innovation.

-. 🔭 I'm currently building and working on DevOps and Cloud projects.
+. 🔭 I'm currently building and working on Azure, K8s, Terraform.

-. 👯 I’m looking to contribute more on opensource (learn and stay informed about cloud-native tools)
+. 👯 I’m looking to collaborate more on opensource (learn and stay informed about cloud-native tools)

 . 🌱 I’m occasionally improving my skills in Python and I'm taking my baby steps with GoLang.